Blog>Cost Guides>Reseal bath cost guide

 Why do I need to reseal a bath?

-Resealing your bath is important for a number of reasons.
-Firstly, it ensures that your bath has a water-tight seal along the wall, which protects it from leaking and water overflowing the edge of the bath.
+Resealing your bath is important for several reasons.
+First, it makes sure that your bath has a watertight seal along the wall, which protects it from leaking and water overflowing the edge.
 Leaks or water seeping down the side of your bathtub can lead to mould and rot.

-If left unnoticed, water leaking from your bath can affect neighbouring rooms in your home, and even neighbouring properties.
-For the small cost to reseal your bath you can avoid expensive repair work down the line.
+If left unnoticed, water leaking from your bath can affect neighbouring rooms in your home and even neighbouring properties.
+For the small cost of resealing your bath, you can avoid expensive repair work down the line.

 In addition to the practical benefits, resealing your bath also spruces it up and gives it a fresh look at a very affordable price.